python/cpython/Doc/extending/embedding.rst

      return 0;
    }

-Function :c:func:`Py_SetProgramName` should be called before :c:func:`Py_Initialize` to inform the interpreter about paths to Python run-time libraries.
-Next initialize the Python interpreter with :c:func:`Py_Initialize`, followed by the execution of a hard-coded Python script that prints the date and time.
+The :c:func:`Py_SetProgramName` function should be called before :c:func:`Py_Initialize` to inform the interpreter about paths to Python run-time libraries.
+Next, the Python interpreter is initialized with :c:func:`Py_Initialize`, followed by the execution of a hard-coded Python script that prints the date and time.
 Afterwards, the :c:func:`Py_Finalize` call shuts the interpreter down, followed by the end of the program.
 In a real program, you may want to get the Python script from another source, perhaps a text-editor routine, a file, or a database.
 Getting the Python code from a file can better be done by using the :c:func:`PyRun_SimpleFile` function, which saves you the trouble of allocating memory space and loading the file contents.

 .. _lower-level-embedding: